8an3/mynotesrepo/10516_DevStack_todo.md

 - [x] focusMode: A specialized toggle.Utility: Toggles Zen Mode, hides the Sidebar, and hides the Activity Bar all in one click to help with deep work
 - [x] fix add item via web
 - [x] to do list: code highlighting
+- [x] need to add item type to add currenty worksapces devstack setting as a file item
+- [x] need to add quickpick engine
+- [x] add editor highlighting to todo
+- [x] need to update snippet editor

 - [ ] ★ ━━━━ ☆ ━━━━     README.md     ━━━━ ☆ ━━━━ ★
   - [x] terminal engine... currently if there is currently a daev serverv nothing will run... we need to check and see if the current terminal window is busy... if it is creater a new window HL:src\helpers\master.ts:330-371